 BODALLA is a thriving community that offers great hospitality and diverse range of attractions including its old church to its historic streetscape.

-In 1864, he changed Australian cheese production from a cottage industry into a factory system where, for the first time, milk from different sources was manipulated to produce a uniform quality cheese to rival English imports.
-Bodalla was regarded as ‘one of the few showplaces of the industrial progress and enterprise of the Colony’.
-Ideas developed here were taken up by dairy farmers elsewhere.
+At Bodalla Mort changed cheese production from a cottage industry into a large scale factory system when milk from different sources was manipulated in 1864 to produce a uniform quality cheese to rival English imports.
+Bodalla became ‘one of the few showplaces of the industrial progress and enterprise of the Colony’.
+Ideas developed there were taken up by dairy farmers elsewhere.

 Be sure to look at Our MUST DO and MUST SEE menus above